 In addition to getting support from friends and a coach, you can also use a technique called “reframing.”
 It involves looking at negative situations from different perspectives so that they may seem more optimistic or possible than you initially thought.
 For instance, instead of telling yourself that everyone at the table is more capable than you, you can reframe the situation and tell yourself that you would not be at the table if you weren’t qualified.

 Imposter Syndrome can be a real struggle at different times in your career.
 Just when you think you control it, a new situation can take you right back to where you were from the beginning.
-But, with these helpful techniques and a little practice at reframing your thoughts to be more positive, you can get on top of it and finally start succeeding where you might have thought that you would fail.
+But, with these helpful techniques and a little practice reframing your thoughts to be more positive, you can get on top of it and finally start succeeding where you might have thought you would fail.